brianbartilet/harqis-core/core/apps/sprout/README.md

 A simple Django app for running tasks

 ## Description
-- this module is a simple Django app for managing tasks (a automation script) that can be run on a schedule.
+- This module is a simple Django app for managing tasks (a automation script) that can be run on a schedule.

 ## Dependencies
-- utilizes the [celery](https://docs.celeryproject.org/en/stable/) library for task scheduling and applying related decorators.
+- Utilizes the [celery](https://docs.celeryproject.org/en/stable/) library for task scheduling and applying related decorators.
-- uses [RabbitMQ](https://www.rabbitmq.com/) as the message broker for celery.
+- Uses [RabbitMQ](https://www.rabbitmq.com/) as the message broker for celery.

 ## Modules
 - `/app/management/commands` - contains the commands for the app for managing workers, schedule and restart.